Back to top

 new ObservableListContentProvider();

-// Create the label provider including monitoring
+// create the label provider which includes monitoring

-// of the changes of the labels
+// of changes to update the labels

 IObservableSet knownElements = contentProvider.getKnownElements();